sgrisshk/Timer/README.md

    npm install
    ```

-4. Start the application in development mode:
+3. Start the application in development mode:
     ```
     npm start
     ```

-5. Open http://localhost:3000 in your browser to see the app in action.
+4. Open http://localhost:3000 in your browser to see the app in action.

 ## Usage

 **Starting the Timer**

 		Start: Click the “Start” button to begin the countdown.
 		Pause: Click “Pause” to temporarily stop the timer.
 		Reset: Click “Reset” to set the timer back to the original time.
+        Continue: Appears after timer was "Started" and "Paused" and allows to continue counting after pause.

 **Saving and Loading Timers**